christo/loquacious/README.md

 can be swapped for alternatives which is especially useful for quality and performance testing.

-This application is hoped to produce a usable tech demo but equally likely may be abandoned if heavy engineering or custom model training is required to make it fun to use.
+This application is proving to be a usable tech demo but equally likely may be abandoned if heavy engineering or custom model training is required to make it fun to use.